 Great Guardians!
 I can’t believe poor cousin Hal’s gone! he thought.
 I could kick myself for taking this long to look into his death during that whole Alien Alliance invasion.
 I guess, when it really mattered, I let down another loved one just like Carol used to always accuse me of doing back when my duties as a G.L. prevented me from helping her.

-As he passed the Flash Museum, he recalled the brave and eager youngster called Air Wave II.
+As he passed the Flash Museum, he recalled the brave and eager youngster known as the second Air Wave.
 Ollie was really down when I broke the news to him.
 He liked my cousin a lot.
 I really can’t accept that a fellow with Hal’s powers could go that swiftly.
 There’s got to be a chance that his Air Wave powers enabled him to live on after he and the others brought down that energy barrier the aliens had placed around Australia.
-The little data I was able to get didn’t satisfy me.
+The little information I was able to get didn’t satisfy me.

 The Golden Glider may have reformed, but I can’t forget all the agony that blonde witch put poor Barry through while he was alive.
 Still, Captain Comet vouches for her.
-He wasn’t there when she, Mayflower, Plastique, Pied Piper, and Multiplex, among others, fought that Australian battle. (*) I can tell she spoke the truth because of my ring, but she could have missed something.
-That’s why I’m looking for Pied Piper.
-His music combined with Air Wave’s powers to break the force-field.
+He wasn’t there when she, Mayflower, Plastique, the Pied Piper, and Multiplex, among others, fought in that Australian battle. (*) I can tell she spoke the truth because of my ring, but she could have missed something.
+That’s why I’m looking for the Pied Piper.
+Besides the fact that he combined his music with Air Wave’s powers to break the force-field, he was also the best witness to what happened to Hal.
 He might just be the one man who could have seen something that would give me a lead.

 [(*) Editor’s note: See Captain Comet’s Rehab Squad: Strange Visitors, Chapter 3: Battleground Australia.]